Kamala Harris will be first VP to get wax figure at Madame Tussauds

 Biden and Harris will be dressed as they were on Inauguration Day.

-Madame Tussauds is known for its celebrity and movie character figures as well as politicians and historical figures.
+Madame Tussauds is known for its celebrity and movie character wax figures as well as politicians and historical figures.